Crossings

 Tactile paving entrance path towards road with bollards either side.

-Tactile paving bears a distinctive raised surface profile, usually in the form of raised bumps.
-These bumps help both sighted and visually impaired pedestrians recognize potential hazards and changes to the road.
-The colour and texture of the surface further helps the pedestrian’s awareness of the situation.
+Tactile paving bears a distinctive raised surface profile to be detected by both sighted and visually impaired pedestrians and help them recognise potential hazards and changes to the road.

 Dropped kerb (Pedestrian crossing point)